arduino/help-center-content/content/Hardware Support/UNO/Update-the-connectivity-module-firmware-on-UNO-R4-WiFi.md

    ![Firmware Updater window displaying the board selection menu and the "check updates" button](img/firmware-updater-arduino-ide-2-check-updates.png)

    > If your UNO R4 WiFi doesn't appear in the list, make sure it's securely connected with a working data USB cable, and try pressing the RST button on the board.
 If it still doesn't appear, it may be missing the USB bridge firmware.
-Follow the steps in [Run espflash directly](#espflash) to resolve the issue.
+Follow [these instructions](https://support.arduino.cc/hc/en-us/articles/16379769332892) to resolve the issue.

-5. Select the latest firmware version on the drop-down menu and click **Install**
+5. Select the latest firmware version on the drop-down menu and click **Install**.

    > [!NOTE]
    > Installation will overwrite any existing sketch on your board.